tegojs/docs/docs/en/api/client/data-source/CollectionTemplate.md

   // ...
 }

-// 内部会调用 new SqlCollection(userCollection)
+// Internally will call new SqlCollection(userCollection)
 ```

 ### title

-模板的标题。
+Title of the template.

 ### color

-模板的颜色。
+Color of the template.

 ### order

-模板的排序。
+Sorting of the template.

 ### events

-- `beforeSubmit`：提交前触发
+- `beforeSubmit`: Triggered before submission

 ### configurableProperties

-表单配置项。
+Form configuration items.

 <!-- ![](./images//collection-template-form.png) -->